orel-dayan/OperatingSystemsAssignment5/readme.txt

   ### **Note**
  - In the docs directory, you can find the PDF of the assignment and the screenshots of the program.
+-  if you want less accurrate results but more rapidaly , remove the sleeep(1) in line 32 in st_pipeline.c (Arkady accept to the sleep)

 ## **Requirements**